mikerochip/unity-websocket/README.md

 # Mikerochip's Unity Web Socket

-Easy to use, flexible WebSocket client as a MonoBehaviour
+Easy-to-use, flexible WebSocket client as a simple MonoBehaviour.

-* Single `WebSocketConnection` component and 2 enums
+* Single `WebSocketConnection` MonoBehaviour and 2 enums
-* Use from your `async/await`, Coroutines, or Update() code
+* Does not require you to use `async/await` or Coroutines
-* Compatible with WebGL
+* Works with WebGL using bundled JavaScript lib `WebSocket.jslib`
-* No installing external dependencies
+* Works on other platforms using built-in `System.Net.WebSockets`

+# Minimum Install Requirements

+Unity 2019.1 with .NET 4.x Runtime or higher

 # Attribution